AMAN-LADWA/CricketPlayers/README.md

 ## Installation
-Download the [Angularapp](https://github.com/AMAN-LADWA/angularApp) to and add in same directory as of nodeapp.
+Download the [Angularapp](https://github.com/AMAN-LADWA/angularApp) to and copy it in same directory as of nodeapp.

-Also download Angularapp from other repo

 NodeJS,Angular CLI, MongoDB to be installed beforehead